worfinator/PIFace_Alarm/README.md

 ## AWS Messaging

 pi_alarm uses [AWS IOT Core](https://aws.amazon.com/iot-core/) MQTT/Device Shadows in order to communicate events, and allow for remote control.
-You will need to create an AWS account and set up an IOT device/thing and copy the certifcates into the [./certificates](.certificates) directory and update the `AWS` object in the [./config/default.json](./config/default.json) file with the certifcate filenames, host, and clientId.
-Make sure you use the same clientId as the `device/thing` you created.
+You will need to create an AWS account and set up an IOT device/thing with the name `pi_alarm` and copy the certifcates into the [./certificates](.certificates) directory and update the `AWS` object in the [./config/default.json](./config/default.json) file with the certifcate filenames, host, and clientId.
+Make sure you use the same clientId as the `device/thing` you created `pi_alarm`.

 I recommend using a policy with iot:* and resources * for initial setup, and then locking it down once everything is running correctly.